 Oct.
 3, 2019: Learn how the CPT Smart App is streamlining the digital application process and improving accessibility of CPT content, including the latest CPT Code set.

 How to use the new CPT Smart App online system

 The AMA has created a series of six instructional courses on the CPT Code Change Application Process and the CPT Smart App.
-These courses have videos on how to use the CPT Smart App and give examples on the types of responses that represent the information that the CPT Editorial Panel needs to review the code change applications.
+These courses have videos on how to use the CPT Smart App and give examples on the types of responses that represent the information that the CPT Editorial Panel (Panel) needs to review the code change applications.
 The courses are: